ferdv/ferdv.github.io/teaching/CS4500f19/B/B.markdown

 Your company has hired a group of stellar programmers.
 Your manager has put you in charge of writing a specification for the interface for a module, dubbed `Labyrinth`, which these stellar programmers will implement in your favorite language and ship back real soon.

 As the name suggests, the high-level purpose of the desired module is to provide the services of a basic labyrinth.
-For our purposes a labyrinth is a connectivity specification for nodes in a simple graph, and a simple graph connects each node to at most one other node.
+For our purposes a labyrinth is a connectivity specification for nodes in a simple graph, and a simple graph contains at most one edge between any pair of nodes.
 The desired software must support these operations:

 1. the creation of a plain labyrinth with named nodes;
 2. the addition of a colored token to a node;